 Questions?
-Please e-mail l Mrs. Diane Reynolds, RD, Dietetics Clinical (Placement) Coordinator at: dreynol2@emich.edu (it is the letter "L" before the "2") or call: 734-487-0327
+Please e-mail Mrs. Diane Reynolds, RD, Dietetics Clinical (Placement) Coordinator at: dreynol2@emich.edu (it is the letter "L" before the "2") or call: 734-487-0327

-Frequently Asked Questions
+Appendix G - Frequently Asked Questions

-The CP is a second admission program, meaning that an interested student is an EMU student prior to applying for the CP.
-MS-intent students should apply to be admitted to EMU as a non-degree seeking student.
-Students can not be admitted to the EMU Graduate School with Dietetics as their major unless they have been admitted to the CP through the CP specific application process.
-If admitted to the CP, students will then apply to the EMU Graduate School.
+The CP is a second admission program, meaning that an interested student must typically be an EMU student prior to applying for the CP.
+MS students may apply directly to the graduate school if they don't need any prerequisite courses.
 Please be aware that the EMU CP is not a dietetic internship, nor is the CP affiliated with any dietetic internship.

-Are all of the prerequisite courses online?
+Are all of the prerequisites online?

 Not all prerequisites are available online through EMU.
 Students may take prerequisites not offered online through EMU at an approved college or university.
-Suggestions for preapproved online options are available on the Preapproved Online Prerequisite Alternatives page in the Dietetics Info Packet, as well as the Previously Approved Prereqs List for EMU Dietetics Program.
+Suggestions for preapproved online options are available on the Preapproved Online Prerequisite Alternatives page in the Dietetics Info Packet.